linrongbin16/lin.vim/README.md

 ## Upgrade

-For this distribution, please re-install by:
+For distribution, please re-install by:

 ```bash
     $ cd ~/.vim